 PROFESSIONALS HUB

-Our Parent and Infant Relationship (PAIR) Level 1 training empowers professionals to make a lasting difference in the earliest days of a family’s story.
-This course builds the knowledge and relational skills that help you spot what’s going well, notice where support is needed, and respond with confidence and care.
+This DorPIP-designed and written Infant Mental Health: Framework to Practice CPD Training empowers people to make a lasting difference in the earliest days of a family’s story.
+It supports the translation of infant mental health theory into applied, relationship-based practice, strengthening everyday work with babies, parents and caregivers during the first 1001 days.
 You’ll learn how to walk alongside pregnant parents and families with babies in ways that strengthen connection, nurture wellbeing, and ensure every family feels truly seen, heard, and supported.

 Over 90% of attendees say this Level 1 course transformed the way they work with families in the first 1,001 days.